-Any tenant violation of Federal, State or Local laws which results in a fine issued to the Department of Aeronautics will be the responsibility of the violating tenant.
+Any tenant violation of Federal, State or Local laws which results in a fine issued to the Airport Authority will be the responsibility of the violating tenant.
 This shall include, but is not limited to, the requirements set forth in this program.

-Non compliance with any part of this program also subjects the tenant to fines issued by the Department of Aeronautics as defined in the Airport Rules and Regulations.
+Noncompliance with any part of this program also subjects the tenant to fines issued by the Airport Authority as defined in the Airport Rules and Regulations.